10 Balcony Gardening Tips

 Interested in Low-water gardening?
 Check out this info on xeriscaping.

 Apartment dwellers may not have sweeping balconies, but that doesn’t mean you can’t use every inch of your space to create a beautiful garden.
 A great option for making the most of your tiny balcony is vertical gardening.
-You can use stack planters, railing planters, vertical wall planters and hanging baskets.
+You can use stack planters, railing planters, vertical wall planters and hanging baskets for an amazing apartment balcony garden.

 Bromeliads, ferns, begonias, hostas, succulents, air plants and vines all make for great vertical gardening.